Frequently Asked Questions

 – A £100 hammer price with no VAT and a Buyer’s Premium of 28% (+VAT) – Invoice total = £133.60 (Buyer purchased online)

-Methods of payment accepted are sterling (GBP), by way of bank transfer or by credit/debit cards (in person and chip/pin only).
+Methods of payment accepted are sterling (GBP), by way of bank transfer or by debit cards ONLY.
+Payment by Credit Card is NOT accepted.
 Because of the increased incidence of fraud, like most auction houses, we do NOT accept card payments over the phone, or remotely.
 The buyer must pay the whole of the purchase price including any VAT, Buyers Premium or any additional Premiums, or the remainder of the purchase price, before receipt of the goods purchased at auction.
 Payment must be received by 3:30pm the day following the sale or on the day of sale if in attendance at one of our off-site sales or by the date specified in the Important Sale Information for each auction.

 Q) When can I collect my items?